Copyright © 1993 Trumpet Ministries, Inc. All Rights Reserved

 Many people shall come and say, “Come, and let us go up to the mountain of the LORD, to the house of the God of Jacob; He will teach us His ways, and we shall walk in His paths.”
 For out of Zion [body of Christ] shall go forth the law, and the word of the LORD from Jerusalem.
 (Isaiah 2:3)

 Also, during the thousand-year period, the Lord’s own people, His elect, His Israel, whether Jewish or Gentile by race, will be reconciled to God.
 Most of the saved people of today have never been reconciled to God except legally through the atoning blood.
 Their personality has not been brought into untroubled union with God.
 They are not able to dwell in the Presence of the Fire of Israel.
 They have chosen God, and they love God after a fashion, but they dwell far from Him.

 Under the workings of the new covenant, all of God’s elect shall come to know the Lord from the least to the greatest.
-It is our understanding that the stronger believers will assist the weaker until the Bride of the Lamb, the new Jerusalem, is perfect and complete in every detail.
+We believe that the stronger believers will assist the weaker until the Bride of the Lamb, the new Jerusalem, is perfect and complete in every detail.